impierce/tauri-plugin-keystore/README.md

 await remove();
 ```

-The provided functions will fail if the device has no biometrics set up, so you should check the biometric status with `plugin-biometric` _(official)_ before using them:
+The provided functions will fail if the device has no biometrics set up, so you should check the biometric status with the official `tauri-plugin-biometric` before using them:

 ```typescript
 import { checkStatus, type Status } from "@tauri-apps/plugin-biometric";